Sandesh-Sharma/the_poetry_forum/README.md

 # Do not expect to hear a love story from me,
 The moon will come to hear story of another moon from me.

+# I wish we had an evening like this..
+Get out on a moon panel and come on roof.